 We have specifically chosen breeds that are native to this part of the world.
 We do not produce Red Ruby because it is fashionable, we grow this traditional breed because it is used to the terrain and climate here in Devon.

 Our Red Rubies can digest the rough Exmoor grass and convert it into protein with zero input.
-This allows land to be farmed and communities to be sustained where otherwise there is very little resource.
-Turning otherwise rugged and difficult land into an abundant rich landscape that produces nourishing, healthy, high welfare food that simultaneously becomes a haven for wildlife.
+This allows land to be farmed and communities to be sustained where otherwise there would be

 Making sure we have enough food for the future and looking after our planet for the next generation is so important to us as a business.
 Reducing food waste is a key part of preserving a healthy and sustainable countryside.